-Color of the Flame
+The color of the Flame

-No Air is Blown from the Furnace
+No Air is Blowing from the Furnace

-If you do not understand what’s going on there, then don’t exhaust yourself and simply schedule a visit from an experienced heating repair experts to deal with it.
+If you do not understand what’s going on there, then don’t exhaust yourself and schedule a visit from an experienced heating repair experts to deal with it.

 Gas supply Issue

 A quivering burner pilot is an indication that your furnace is not getting enough gas supply.
-Call for professional help, they can guide you better whether it’s a fault in the furnace or you have to call your gas utility company.
+Call for professional help, and they can guide you better whether it’s a fault in the furnace or you have to call your gas utility company.